rcemper/Vector-inside-IRIS/README.md

 ```
 You see the basic functionalities of Vectors in steps 1..4
 Step 5..8 are related to the search example I borrowed from Alvin
-6 import of test data is straight ObjectScript
+Step 6 (import of test data) is straight ObjectScript
 SQL LOAD DATA was far too sensible for irregularities in the input CSV

 I suggest following the examples also in MGMT portal to watch how Vectors operate.